 \textbf{Procedure.} Our experiments consist of three major steps.

 \begin{packeditemize} \item \textit{Initialization.} Set the target address $A_t$'s $B_{\text{avail}}^{A_t}$ to a constant value for consistency throughout the experiment.

-\item \textit{Parameter setting.} To evaluate the attack under various conditions, we generated all possible combinations of the parameters specified in Table~\ref{tab:parameter}.
+\item \textit{Parameter setting.} To evaluate the attack under various conditions, we generated all possible combinations of the parameters specified in Sec.~\ref{appendix-local} Table~\ref{tab:parameter}.
 We consider the transfer amount $m$, transaction fee $f_{\text{tx}}$, mempool congestion level $C_{\text{m}}$, and the number of attack attempts $N$, each with three levels.
 The transfer amounts were set at 10\%, 50\%, and 100\% of the target’s available balance $B_{\text{avail}}^{A_t}$, simulating small, medium, and large-scale attacks.
 Transaction fees were assigned values of 100, 200, and 500 sat/vbyte, corresponding to minimum, medium, and higher fees to assess the impact of fee manipulation on transactions.
 Mempool congestion levels were modeled at 25\%, 50\%, and 75\% of network capacity to represent varying network conditions from low to high congestion.
 The number of attack attempts was varied between 2, 5, and 10 to examine the effects of repeated attacks on the target’s liquidity.
-By combining each level of every parameter with all levels of the other parameters, we created a total of 81 unique experimental scenarios (i.e., calculated by $3 \times 3 \times 3 \times 3 = 81$).
+By combining each level of every parameter with all levels of other parameters, we created a total of 81 unique experimental scenarios.

 \item \textit{Trial execution.} For each scenario, we set the specific parameter values and simulated the attack by initiating the specified number of $\mathsf{Transfer}$ operations from the attacker’s address $A_\mathcal{A}$ to the target address $A_t$, using the designated transfer amounts $m$ and transaction fees $f_{\text{tx}}$ under the given mempool congestion level $C_{\text{m}}$.
-We meticulously recorded the delay time $T_{\text{delay}}$ for each transaction and observed the cumulative impact on the target’s transferring balance $B_{\text{trans}}^{A_t}$ and available balance $B_{\text{avail}}^{A_t}$, noting how much of the target’s liquidity was locked and for how long.
+We recorded the delay time $T_{\text{delay}}$ for each transaction and observed the cumulative impact on the target’s $B_{\text{trans}}^{A_t}$ and $B_{\text{avail}}^{A_t}$, noting how much of the target’s liquidity was locked and for how long.

 \end{packeditemize}

 \textbf{Data collection \& calculation.} We collect the following data: (i) The delay $T_{\text{delay}}$ caused by each $\mathsf{Transfer}$ operation initiated by the attacker; (ii) the total volume of tokens pinned in the target’s transferable balance $B_{\text{trans}}^{A_t}$ as a result of the $N$ attack attempts; (iii) whether each trial meets the attack’s success criteria — specifically, if $T_{\text{delay}} > T_{\text{bar}}$ and if the cumulative impact on the target’s liquidity is significant; (iv) for each parameter combination, we calculate the average liquidity outage duration and the attack success rate.